xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 ## 3. Tension Universe encoding (effective layer)

 All content in this block is strictly at the effective layer.
 We specify state spaces, observables, invariants, tension measures, and singular sets.
-We do not describe how raw data are mapped into these states and fields.
+We do not describe how raw data are mapped into these states and fields and we do not expose any TU bottom layer rules.

 ### 3.1 State space and admissible encodings